Flying in economy over a long distance has its challenges. If you have trouble sleeping on a plane, try one of these hot tips next time you fly.

 1. Non-stop flight

-Try to book a non-stop flight, or the most direct route, to get you to your destination.
-Having to stop on the way or changing aircrafts can be disruptive to our sleep paterns.
+Try to book a non-stop flight or the most direct route, to get you to your destination.
+Having to stop on the way or changing aircraft can be disruptive to our sleep patterns.

 2. Seat belt over blanket

 I learnt this little trick the hard way.
 When resting, ensure your seat belt is buckled over the top of your blanket.
 This way, if the seat belt sign comes on during flight, the cabin attendants can see you are already safely buckled in and will not need to wake you.